R3Conclave/conclave-core-sdk/docs/docs/api-changes.md

 As a consequence, when the enclave restarts, clients will need to download the new [`EnclaveInstanceInfo`](api/-conclave/com.r3.conclave.common/-enclave-instance-info/index.html) and use this to create a new post office with the enclave's new key.
-The new post office must be used to send all subsequent mail.
+The new post office must be used to send all subsequent mails.

 How can a client detect when the enclave restarts?
 We've updated [`EnclaveHost.deliverMail`](api/-conclave/com.r3.conclave.host/-enclave-host/deliver-mail.html) to throw a new checked exception [`MailDecryptionException`](api/-conclave/com.r3.conclave.mail/-mail-decryption-exception/index.html)